qrslrhko/HTTP-error-404-tensorflow/index.md

   File "<stdin>", line 1, in <module>
 AttributeError: module 'tensorflow' has no attribute 'constant'
 ```
-change your auccrnet directory to another directory.
-For example, use `cd ..` command line goes to upper level directory.
+Change your current directory to another directory that help you solve this problem.
+For example, use `cd ..` command line goinf to upper level directory.